|

 copy of the normal gene.

-It is very unlikely that the dog will develop Collie Eye Anomaly (CEA) / Choroidal Hypoplasia (CH) Option 1* but since it carries the mutant gene, it can pass it on to its offspring with the probability of 50%.
+It is very unlikely that the dog will develop Collie Eye Anomaly (CEA) / Choroidal Hypoplasia (CH) * but since it carries the mutant gene, it can pass it on to its offspring with the probability of 50%.
 Carriers should only be bred to clear dogs.
 Avoid breeding carrier to carrier because 25% of their offspring is expected to be affected (see table above)

 Affected